Our Services

 Published on: 5/6/2026

-Apple cider vinegar can help blunt blood sugar spikes from bread by slowing digestion, inhibiting carbohydrate enzymes and improving insulin sensitivity.
-But dosage, timing, type of bread and potential side effects must be carefully considered to use it safely and effectively.
+Apple cider vinegar (ACV) may help reduce blood sugar spikes after eating bread by slowing digestion, inhibiting carbohydrate-digesting enzymes, and improving insulin sensitivity.
+However, proper dosage, timing, bread type, and possible side effects all matter for safe, effective use.

 Many people reach for a slice of bread at breakfast, lunch or a snack—only to worry about an unwanted spike in blood sugar.
 You may have heard that apple cider vinegar (ACV) can help blunt that rise.
 Here's what doctors know (and what research shows) about using ACV for reduced sugar absorption from carbs, why it can work, and how to use it safely.